AdanMoses/sz-cheat-sheet/card-and-theme-cheat-sheet.md

 # Card and SZ Theme Cheat Sheet

+Mobile first tool create a simple card system along with color themes.

 ## Card initiation
 To start a card grid add card and grid classes, at least one general grid class is needed, eg. `grid-col-3` for 3 items per row.
 No breakpoints needed.
-If using breakpoints for responsiveness, please start low and then go up (mobile first) in number, eg `grid-col-1 grid-col-s-2 grid-col-m-3 grid-col-l-4 grid-col-xl-5`
+If using breakpoints for responsiveness, please start low and then go up (mobile first) in number, eg `grid-col-1 grid-col-s-2 grid-col-m-3 grid-col-l-4 grid-col-xl-5`. *****It is important to rememember this is a mobile first tool, when adding `grid-col-#` add the smallest number for the smallest screen and then go up from there, eg. `grid-col-1 grid-col-m-2 grid-col-l-3`

 ### Card class
 | Class | Selector | Info |